Peugeot Type 1

-The Serpollet Tricycle/Peugeot Type 1 is a small steam tricycle, produced by Peugeot in 1886.
+The Serpollet Tricycle/Peugeot Type 1 is a small steam three-wheeler, produced by Peugeot in 1886.
 It is the first Peugeot car ever made.

 The Serpollet Tricycle was one of the first industrially manufactured motor vehicles; it was designed by Léon Serpollet, and first presented in 1886.
-The tricycle possessed an oil-fired boiler and a single-cylinder engine with poppet valves and crank cases.
-The steam tricycle of 1899 produced about 5 hp with its 4 cylinders.
+The three-wheeler possessed an oil-fired boiler and a single-cylinder engine with poppet valves and crank cases.
+The steam three-wheeler of 1899 produced about 5 hp with its 4 cylinders.
 It achieved a maximum speed of about 25 km/h.